ShortByte/SSH-Tool/README.md

 - Angular v10.0.14
 - Electron v9.3.0
 - Electron Builder v22.8.0

-With this sample, you can :

-- Run your app in a local development environment with Electron & Hot reload
-- Run your app in a production environment
-- Package your app into an executable file for Linux, Windows & Mac

 /!\ Hot reload only pertains to the renderer process.
 The main electron process is not able to be hot reloaded, only restarted.